jeremyzyang/jeremyzyang.github.io/hobby.md

 ### hobbies

 I enjoy playing and watching sports, especially tennis, basketball, soccer and skiiing (for the long New England winters).
 I try to play some competitive tennis in my spare time (NTRP 4.0-4.5).
 I'm a big fan of sports analytics and have been working on a side project using [tennis](/assets/files/tennis_poster.pdf) data.
-Let me know if you're interested in working on something cool and fun together.
+Let me know if you're interested in working on something cool together.

 <!--and [basketball](/assets/files/bball.md) -->